carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 /modules     192.168.5.0/24(rw,sync,no_root_squash,no_subtree_check)
 ```

-- The `/etc/hosts` file should contain the following:
+- The `/etc/hosts` file should contain the following.
+Make sure to change all occurences of `pixie` in the script to the name of your cluster:

 ```bash
 127.0.0.1	localhost